WorldUkrainian city to relocate schools to metro stations

 Kharkiv’s metro schools work

 The metro schools in Kharkiv are a safer option for about 2,200 children who live in a war-torn city.
 They were established in September 2022, following the parents’ request.
-The schools are located in five different metro stations, with 19 classrooms altogether.
-However, they cannot fit all the children in the city, so they have to take turns in grades 1-11.
-The metro schools also face challenges such as limited space, resources, power outages, and security threats.
+The schools are located in five different metro stations and have 19 classrooms.
+However, they cannot accommodate all the children in the city, so they have to take turns in grades 1-11.

 “The kids are probably getting used to it by now,” Elmira’s teacher OlenaRudakova said.
 “They get used to it somehow.”